 - Opinions that the thresholds were both too high and too low were provided.
-Questions were raised about how metrics are measured and reported - It was noted that if traffic volumes are reported as daily, this may not capture situations where there are nuanced traffic patterns at certain times of the day, such as early morning and afternoon when commuters are dropping children off at school or heading to work. - Some suggested that vehicle speeds should be considered at a higher factor than traffic volume as speeding is less safe than high volume. - Collision data: A theme emerged with respondents mentioning that relying on crash data is reactive, waiting for serious injuries or fatalities to occur before taking action.
+Questions were raised about how metrics are measured and reported - It was noted that if measured daily, may not capture situations where there may be very high traffic only at certain times of the day, such as early morning and the afternoon and commuters are dropping children off at school or heading to work. - Some suggested that vehicle speeds should be considered at a higher factor than traffic volume as speeding is less safe than high volume. - Collision data: A theme emerged with respondents mentioning that relying on crash data is reactive, waiting for serious injuries or fatalities before taking action.
 Some commented that low crash numbers don't necessarily mean a road is safe and a single incident does not indicate a trend.
 It was raised that minor crashes should also be considered.